davidokeyode/vulnerable-by-design-azure/README.md

 # sophos-cloud-optix
-Deployment template to deploy sample resources to Azure to test the functionality of Sophos CLoud Optix.
+Deployment template to deploy sample resources to Azure to test the functionality of Sophos Cloud Optix.

 Deploying
 =========